St Barnabas Church, Mount Eden: History

-St Barnabs' Church was originally constructed in 1848 at Point Dunlop, east of Mechanics Bay.
+St Barnabas' Church was originally constructed in 1848 at Point Dunlop, east of Mechanics Bay.
 It was designed by Frederick Thatcher as one of the original Selwyn churches.
 In 1866 the nave was widened to the point of the transepts, it was also lengthened on one side.

 In 1877 the church was moved to the current site in Mount Eden.
 The church was part of the Parish of the Church of the Holy Sepulchre.
 The first service was held on a Sunday, 6 October 1878.
 In 1886 the church was enlarged for a growing congregation.
 In 1897 nearby land was purchased for a Sunday school and vicarage.
 In 1903 a brick rebuild started, but never completely finished and the nave of the old church remains.
 In 1932 a vestry was added.
 The vicarage was sold in 1952.
 In 1964 a war memorial campanile was erected.